 Sweat equity is the process by which families help build their homes and communities.
-Each partner family is required to put in 500 hours toward the building of their homes and their neighbors’ homes and learn how to care for their homes.
+Each partner family is required to put in up to 400 hours toward the building of their homes and their neighbors’ homes and learn how to care for their homes.
 The sweat equity requirement cannot be excused, but alternative projects will be arranged for partners who are not able to participate on the build site due to health concerns.

 Another important aspect of the sweat equity requirement is homeowner education.
 Partner families attend workshops on the subjects of financial literacy, budgeting and home maintenance so that they are prepared for the challenges that often arise with homeownership and are confident in their abilities to solve problems.

 Habitat homes are available to anyone who has a need for affordable, decent housing in Lancaster and Lebanon Counties.
 We do not consider religion, age, gender, race or any other distinction that often divides people.
 Our staff will consider such things as income, current living conditions, and the ability to complete program requirements.
 The information found on our “Programs” pages will help you consider whether our homeownership program is right for you.